nwaywood/elm-haskell-template/readme.md

 From the client folder

-`$ elm-live src/Main.elm --proxy-host=http://localhost:3000 --proxy-prefix=/`
+`$ elm-live src/Main.elm --proxy-host=http://localhost:3000/api --proxy-prefix=/api --pushstate`

 Default port is 8000 for elm-live

 Note: Node version v10 or greater for elm-live.

-Or:

-`$ elm reactor src/Main.elm  --port=3000`

-Running either will proxy API calls to the haskell server.

 Then run